msu-cmse-courses/CMSE_890-602_snakemake/docs/workshop_material/04_leveling_up_your_workflow.md

     ```
     ```diff
     # run dryrun/run again
-    - snakemake --dryrun --profile slurm --use-conda --conda-frontend mamba
+    - snakemake --dryrun --profile slurm --use-conda
-    - snakemake --profile slurm --use-conda --conda-frontend mamba
+    - snakemake --profile slurm --use-conda
-    + snakemake --dryrun --profile slurm --use-conda --conda-frontend mamba --configfile ../config/config.yaml
+    + snakemake --dryrun --profile slurm --use-conda --configfile ../config/config.yaml
-    + snakemake --profile slurm --use-conda --conda-frontend mamba --configfile ../config/config.yaml
+    + snakemake --profile slurm --use-conda --configfile ../config/config.yaml
     ```

 Alternatively, we can define our config file in our Snakefile in a situation where the configuration file is likely to always be named the same and be in the exact same location `../config/config.yaml` and you don't need the flexibility for the user to specify their own configuration files: